 Besides the line variation, you’ll also notice that the color lightens and darkens naturally according to the pressure of my pen.
 Isn’t that neat?

-More Brush Lettering Techniques
+Other Brush Lettering Techniques To Know

 Of course, I have more for you!
 You didn’t think I would leave it at that, did you?